 - Using vaginal lubricants to relieve dyspareunia, vaginal dryness, and irritation

-- Estrogen supplementation, such as the low-dose estradiol skin patch, can help with vaginal pain and dryness.
+- Estrogen supplementation, such as the low-dose estradiol skin patch or topical estrogen, can help with vaginal pain and dryness.

 - Androgen therapy includes the controversial use of testosterone treatment for sex drive/libido.
 The treatment is not approved by the United States Food and Drug Administration (FDA) at this time and is only to be used under medical supervision.

 Other treatments to improve sexual health and decreased desire include: